ivan-hc/AM/README.md

 # Introducing "AM"

-There are so many commands to remember among the GNU/Linux distributions, and sometime I can't find what I really want from a package manager.
+There are so many commands to remember among the GNU/Linux distributions, and sometime I can't find what I really want from a package manager:

-Here's what it means for me to use a completely "standalone" application:

-- I want an app totally independent from the repositories of my distribution;
+- I want my programs to be totally independent from the repositories of my distribution and from each other;
-- it must not require hundreds of packages and files of dependencies;
+- My programs must not require hundreds of packages and files of dependencies and shared libraries;
-- my app must not share its dependencies with other installed applications;
-- this app must always be updated to the latest version;
-- it must also be available for other users who use my pc;
+- I want always the latest updated version of the program, maybe directly from the developer;
-- I want this app to be easy to install and remove using an extremely intuitive command;
+- I want to install/remove/update/manage my programs using a short and extremely intuitive command;
-- I want to summarize the whole installation process, including icons, launchers, info files and a script to remove all this in just one script.
+- I want to summarize the whole installation process (including the download of the icons and the creation of launchers and updater/remover scripts...) in just one script.

-APT (Debian) often includes too old programs that require too many dependencies, while the programs installed by AUR (Arch Linux) are not always reliable, especially in terms of dependencies, and PacMan by default does not include all the programs that APT manages.
-Flatpak takes up too much disk space, while Snap slows down PC resources.
-AppImage doesn't have a centralized repository capable of automatically managing updates and tools such as "appimaged" are not enough to integrate the program in the correct way into the system.
+I can't find all this into other package managers.
+APT (Debian) often includes too old programs that require too many dependencies, while the programs installed by AUR (Arch Linux) are not always reliable (and PacMan by default does not include all the programs that APT manages).
+Flatpak takes up too much disk space to install only one program, while Snappy slows down PC resources (not to mention I don't trust Canonical).

+AppImage are a good package format, but they have not a centralized repository capable of automatically managing updates, and more often there are some external tools and system daemons that can't do enough to integrate the program in the correct way into the system (including launchers).
+I myself was not satisfied with my other cration, [AppMan](https://github.com/ivan-hc/AppMan), because it can manage them only locally (as a normal user without administrative privileges), and this conflicts with the possibility of making the installed applications also be used by other users who use my PC or laptop, and in this sense it is necessary an application manager that integrates with the system as APT, PacMan, DNF, Zypper could do (but with fewer files scattered around the PC).

+Initially I was undecided whether to develop something totally different, given the little free time I had available.

-Finally I decided to write my own script, again.
+Finally I decided to write another tool based on AppMan itself.

-I have already wrote [AppMan](https://github.com/ivan-hc/AppMan), an application manager for standalone programs and AppImages that works like APT or Pacman, so the main problem for me was to find a name for a new command that was short, easy to remember and that fully reflected its purpose.

-In the end I chose the most self-centered, obvious, stupid, brief... and bravest name that an amateur developer could give to an "application manager": `am`!
+### I've named it "`AM`", which is the abbreviation of Application Manager.

 --------------------------------------------------------------
                     _____                    _____